 Your sightseeing starts in La Boca, a colorful district and site of the city’s first port.
 Take a short walking tour of this unique neighborhood and then on to San Telmo, famous for its late-colonial buildings and a popular gathering spot for artists.
 At Plaza de Mayo, see La Casa Rosada (the President’s Pink House) and the METROPOLITAN CATHEDRAL, housing San Martin’s Mausoleum.
-Drive past the ornate Colon Opera House before reaching the CEMETERY OF THE RECOLETA, burial site of Eva Peron.
+Drive past the ornate Colon Opera House before reaching RECOLETA CEMETERY, burial site of Eva Peron.
+Next, learn how to make a traditional Argentinean dish during your [LF[ EMPANADA COOKING CLASS.
 After an afternoon at leisure, top off the evening at a famous TANGO CLUB.
-Start with a DANCE LESSON, followed by dinner featuring Argentine steaks and other local specialties, and end with a show featuring flawless performances of Latin America’s most sensuous dance—the Tango!
+Start with a DANCE LESSON, followed by farewell dinner featuring Argentine steaks and other local specialties, and end with a show featuring flawless performances of Latin America’s most sensuous dance—the Tango!

 Day 8 Buenos Aires.
 Excursion to the Pampas

 Today, head into the heart of the pampas (grasslands) and immerse yourself in the atmosphere of rural, country life at a working ARGENTINE ESTANCIA (ranch).
 After a traditional welcome with empanadas and local beverages, get acquainted with the lifestyle of real gauchos (cowboys) on a horseback ride or carriage ride through the pampas.
 Later, at lunch, enjoy a colorful feast, complete with world-renowned Argentine beef, salad, desserts, local wine, and live music and dance by the gauchos themselves.
 Top off the day with a horsemanship show by the gauchos before saying adios to the countryside and heading back to the city.